ThinkBigAnalytics/scalding-workshop/Workshop.md

 	.groupBy('word){group => group.size('count)}

 The calling syntax is similar to `flatMap`.
 The first argument list specifies one or more fields to group over, forming the "key".
 The second argument is a function literal.
 It takes a single argument of type `com.twitter.scalding.GroupBuilder` that gives us a hook to the constructed group of words so we can compute what we need from it.
-In this case, all we care about is the size of the group, which we'll name `'count`.
+In this case, all we care about is the size of the group, which we name `'count`.

 ### Further Exploration

+Try these additional "mini-exercises" to explore what Scalding and Cascading are doing.

+#### Improve the Tokenization

+Look at the output and you'll notice that the tokenization is rather poor.
+How can you improve the value defined in `tokenizerRegex`?
+Can you pass in the regular expression as an argument to the program?

+#### Project the 'num Field

+Instead of projecting out `'line`, project out `'num`, the line number.
+(The output is boring, but now you know the name of this field!)

 Try these additional "mini-exercises" to explore what Scalding and Cascading are doing.